franzbu/WinHammer.spoon/README.md

   -- ...

-  -- Applications that cannot be resized: disabledApps = {"Alacritty"},
+  -- applications that cannot be resized: disabledApps = {"Alacritty"},
 })
 ```